jaydee2k/Brutal-Doom-v20c-Vanilla-Edition/Readme.md

 Update 1.01

--Code cleanup and various tweaks
+-Code cleanup and various tweaks and fixes
 -Bullet ammo now has vanilla values
--New smooth Lost Soul and Teleportfog (credits Gifty)
+-New smooth Lost Soul and Teleportfog (credits Gifty) -Restored vanilla difficulty settings including one custom setting

+"Hurt me...
+I guess."

+   AmmoFactor = 3
+   DamageFactor = 0.75
+   EasyBossBrain
+   SpawnFilter = normal

+Added when anybody just wants to have a little fun.

 Vanilla Edition by